edu-dev1/MicroPython-led_rgb/README.md

 A simple library for LED RGB.

 ## Features
--Easy to use.
+Easy to use.
--Compatible with ESP32 and Raspberry.
+Compatible with ESP32 and Raspberry.

 ## Example of usage
 ```python